LaCatFly/LaCatFly.github.io/_pages/about.md

 A Data-driven Space
 ======
 This is a website powered by Jekyll-based GitHub Pages.
-Github is a great place to share evidence supported ideas.
-With cloud data storage, flexible infrastructure and a large community.
-A number of complex tasks can be achieved effortlessly.
-A place certainly helps me to tidy up some uncompleted works, something I would recommend to any of my friends.
+Github is a great place to share evidences based analytics & ideas, with cloud data storage, a flexible infrastructure and large community.
+A number of complex tasks can be achieved easily.
+A place certainly helps to speed up progession, something I would recommend to any of my friends.

 The Open Book Project
 ======
-Now with the correct IT infrastructure & skills in place, I think it is probably the right time to start the journey.
+Now with the correct infrastructure & skill sets, I think it is probably the right time to start the journey.
 It is something I always dreamed to do.
-Thinks for the inspiration with regard to DanQing Chen, who has correctly pointed out it is not a shame to not have accomplished the target, but rather difficult to make a start.
+Thinks for the inspiration from DanQing Chen, who has correctly pointed out it is not a shame to not have accomplished the target, but rather difficult to make a start.
 The encouragement for being potentially under-achieved, is actually the point.